Are we watching a classic World Series in the making?

 "We have Kershaw tomorrow.
 They have their best pitcher tomorrow," Jansen said.
 "It's awesome.
 Like I said, the two best teams in the game.
 They won a hundred games, we won a hundred games.
 That's a good offensive team.
 So are we.
 We have pitching, they do have two tremendous starters.
 It's going to be exciting."

 What makes the 1991 World Series so memorable was what happened in Games 6 and 7.
 Game 5 was a 14-5 blowout (rating: 1).
-Game 6 was the Kirby Puckett Game, when he made a leaping catch at the wall to rob a home run and then walked it off a home run in the 11th (rating: 5.5, because Kirby).
-Then came Morris' 1-0, 10-inning masterpiece in Game 7 (rating: 7, because that was one bad-ass performance, the likes of which will never be topped again).
+Game 6 was the Kirby Puckett Game, when he made a leaping catch at the wall to rob a home run and then walked it off on a home run in the 11th (rating: 5.5, because Kirby).
+Then came Morris' 1-0, 10-inning masterpiece in Game 7 (rating: 7, because that was one bad-ass performance, the likes of which might never be topped again).

 Last year featured a 3-2 Cubs win in Game 5 (rating: 3), a blowout in Game 6 (rating: 2) and then the wild victory for the Cubs in Game 7 (rating: 7, for back-and-forth excitement and historic significance).